 You can also ask your network for advice, or talk to people on sites like Indie Hackers if you get stuck.

 Set the right foundations

 After you have an LLC, set up a bank account for it with a local bank.
-This is a single, friendly meeting (banks love business customers) and only takes an hour or two.
-Plus, you get free bank coffee – which is surprisingly delicious.
+This is a single, friendly meeting (banks love business customers) and it only takes an hour or two.
+If nothing else, you can look forward to the coffee they’ll offer you.

-Don’t do your own taxes – shop around to find a talented, reasonably-priced accountant for tax season.
+Don’t do your own taxes – shop around to find a good accountant for tax season.
 Many local accountants are good at what they do.

 And finally, if you’re a business owner in the US, you’ll be paying ~40% income tax since you’re self employed.
 This means that if you earn a profit of $100,000 after all costs, you only have the right to keep $60,000.
 Luckily, you won’t be double-taxed on this $60,000 – it’s all yours and you can literally write a big check to yourself and deliver it in style.
 Make sure that you price your products appropriately and keep enough savings in your business to pay these taxes.